 It also eliminates the expenses of redundancies.
 Purchasing and maintaining redundancy hardware add to the overall cost of maintaining in-house cloud contact center infrastructures.

-Moving your contact center to the cloud can help deliver omnichannel experiences seamlessly, strengthen security, and provide your agents access to otherwise expensive applications.
+Moving your contact center to the cloud can help deliver omnichannel customer support seamlessly, strengthen security, and provide your agents access to otherwise expensive applications.
 It also enables you to manage remote agents effortlessly and reduce overall operational costs.

 Are you considering migrating your contact center to the cloud?
 What are the primary reasons behind it?
 Let us know in the comments.